Stanislav Lazarev

 In recognition of his dedication to compassionate and effective communication, Dr. Lazarev was honored with the Cullman Family Award for Excellence in Provider Communication in 2024.
 Out of over 117,000+ providers surveyed nationwide, Dr. Lazarev was among 89 Mount Sinai providers who ranked in the top 5% nationally in provider communication, as measured by the Press Ganey 2023 patient experience surveys.

-Dr. Lazarev’s commitment to education has also been recognized with the Association of Residents in Radiation Oncology (ARRO) Educator of the Year Award in both 2022 and 2024.
-Additionally, in 2023, he received the STAR Employee Award for his exceptional service and dedication to Mount Sinai’s core values.
+Dr. Lazarev’s dedication to education has been recognized with the Association of Residents in Radiation Oncology (ARRO) Educator of the Year Award in both 2022 and 2024.
+In 2023, he was honored with the STAR Employee Award for his exceptional service and commitment to Mount Sinai’s core values.
+From 2022 to 2024, Dr. Lazarev served as the Associate Program Director of Mount Sinai Radiation Oncology Residency Program.

-His research focuses on proton craniospinal irradiation in LMD, re-irradiation for brain tumors, and proton therapy for pediatric cancers.
+Dr. Lazarev’s research focuses on proton craniospinal irradiation in LMD, re-irradiation for recurrent primary brain tumors, and proton therapy for pediatric cancers.
 He serves as the institutional principal investigator for the NRG Oncology BN012 clinical trial, a randomized phase III study comparing pre-operative versus post-operative stereotactic radiosurgery for resectable brain metastases.
-His work has been widely published in leading journals, including Nature Reviews Clinical Oncology, Neuro-Oncology, International Journal of Radiation Oncology, Biology, Physics, and Advances in Radiation Oncology.
+His work has been widely published in leading journals, including Nature Reviews Clinical Oncology, Neuro-Oncology, International Journal of Radiation Oncology, Biology, Physics, Advances in Radiation Oncology, and The Oncologist.

 Internationally, Dr. Lazarev is actively involved in the Brain Tumors in Latin America Program, an initiative of St. Jude Children’s Research Hospital.
-He participates in a weekly Global Pediatric CNS Tumor Board, collaborating with leading oncologists from the USA, Canada, Germany, and Spain to provide expertise on complex pediatric CNS cases from low- and middle-income countries in Central and South America.
+He participates in a weekly Global Pediatric CNS Tumor Board, collaborating with leading pediatric oncologists from the USA, Canada, Germany, and Spain to provide expertise on complex pediatric CNS cases from low- and middle-income countries in Central and South America.
+Dr. Lazarev also contributes to the National Ewing Sarcoma Tumor Board, providing radiation oncology expertise for challenging casesinvolving both pediatric and adult patients with Ewing sarcoma.
 His clinical insights are regularly sought by colleagues worldwide.

 Dr. Lazarev’s work reflects his dedication to advancing cancer care across all settings, from local clinical practice to national and international initiatives, ensuring that his expertise benefits diverse patient populations while driving innovations in radiation oncology.